apostrophecms/docs/docs/guide/writing-migrations.md

 - For each found document, we check if the `featured` property is missing.
 - We use the shorthand `self.apos.doc.db` to access the `aposDocs` collection of our database.
 - The [`updateOne`](https://www.mongodb.com/docs/drivers/node/current/fundamentals/crud/write-operations/modify/) helper operation allows us to modify the document by passing in the document `_id`.
-- Finally, we use []`$set` operator](https://www.mongodb.com/docs/manual/reference/operator/update/set/) to add the `featured` property without modifying any other fields.
+- Finally, we use the [`$set` operator](https://www.mongodb.com/docs/manual/reference/operator/update/set/) to add the `featured` property without modifying any other fields.

 ::: info
 Note: In this example we are checking if the `featured` property is missing before using `$set`.
 This will prevent overwriting any existing values in the database.
 This might not be the behavior you intend.
-You might want all `featured` schema fields set to false.
+You might want all `featured` schema fields to have a value of false as a default.
 In this case, just skip the check and the `$set` operation will either create the featured field or change the value to `false` if it already exists.
 :::

-### Removing a Property from Existing Documents
+## Removing a Property from Existing Documents

 If you need to remove a property, you can use `$unset`.
 Here’s an example that removes a `temporaryNote` property from all `default` page types: